itsakphyo/itsakphyo-bot/README-GCP.md

 # Google Cloud Platform Deployment Guide

-This guide will help you deploy your Telegram WebSocket bot to Google Cloud Platform without requiring a domain.
+This guide will help you deploy your Telegram bot to Google Cloud Platform without requiring a domain.

 ## Prerequisites